exercism/perl5/concepts/arrays-and-lists/introduction.md

 Functions for manipulating arrays include [push][push] to add elements to the end, [pop][pop] to remove the last element, [shift][shift] to remove the first element, [unshift][unshift] to add elements to the start, and [splice][splice] for more complex modifications.

+Iterating over arrays and lists with a [for(each)][perlsynforeach] statement will also be something you will encounter frequently.

 ## Sigil Variance

 When accessing the elements of an array, the given sigil determines the result.